calmh/node-snmp-native/README.md

    between each).
 A backoff can be implemented by timeouts along the lines of `[ 1000, 2000, 4000, 8000 ]`.
 Retransmissions can be disabled by using only a single timeout value: `[ 5000 ]`.
+ - `bindPort`: UDP port used to bind the socket locally.
+Default: `0` (random port)
+ - `msgReceived`: A `(message, rinfo) => {}` function responsible to handle incoming messages and sending UDP responses back.
+If nothing is given here, the default implementation is used.
+This is useful if you want to implement custom logic in your application

 ### VarBind objects